|Chart: Predecessor and Derivative Games|

 America’s national pastime since about 1860.
 Writing about rounders in 1898, Gomme mused that “An elaborate form of this game has become the national game of the United States.”
 The term “baseball” actually arose in England as early as 1748, referring to a simple game like rounders, but usage in England died out, and was soon forgotten in most parts of the country.
 The term first appeared in the United States in 1791.

 The first known game of base ball played on ice skates occurred on in January 1861 near Rochester NY.
-Skating was very popular, and the hybrid game was played in the late 1800s.
+Skating was very popular, and the hybrid game was played into the late 1800s.

 A few special rules are known from the 1880s, a key one being that runnders were not at risk when they overskated a base.
 Deliveries were pitches, not throws; a dead ball was used and the bound rule was in effect.
 A ten-player team deployed a left shortstop and a right shortstop.